TheWilley/TWVOTT/docs/docs.md

 Preloads pages before rendering them.
 This means that instead of re-rendering all pages everytime they are only rendered once, then stored and loaded from memory.
-This is more efficent if you're using alot of image tags, but generally unnecessary if you only write text and pixels.
+This is more efficent if you're using alot of image tags, but generally unnecessary if you only use text and pixel tags.

-Additionally, there is no longer any need to use await when loading pages, since all renders are already done.
+Additionally, there is no longer any need to use await when loading pages, since all renders are done.

-_Note: The canvas will produce a flickering effect when loading.
+_Note: The canvas will produce a flickering effect when preloading.
 You may want to hide it until it is done preloading_

 - **Example:**